 The Clery Act

-Originally known as the Campus Security Act, the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (20 USC § 1092(f)) is the landmark federal law that requires colleges and universities across the United States to disclose information about crime on and around their campuses.
+The Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act, originally known as the Campus Security Act, is the landmark federal law that requires colleges and universities across the United States to disclose information about crime on and around their campuses.
+In addition, colleges and universities must provide students and employees with prevention and awareness programs.
+Every institution receiving federal funding must publish its public annual security report (ASR) on October 1st of each year.

 GHS Compliance & Higher Education Institutions

-Created by the United Nations, the GHS (the Globally Harmonized System of the Classification and Labeling of Chemicals) is designed to replace the diverse hazard classification systems around the world with one universal standard, which would improve knowledge of the dangers associated with hazardous chemicals.
+The GHS (the Globally Harmonized System of the Classification and Labeling of Chemicals) was designed to replace the diverse hazard classification systems around the world with one universal standard, which would improve knowledge of the dangers associated with hazardous chemicals.
+To align with the GHS, OSHA revised its Hazard Communication Standard, bringing major changes to hazard classification, labels, safety data sheets and employee training.

 Director of HR